In this new and updated guide, we’ll take a close look at the most secure browsers that also protect your privacy.

-In this section we will examine the best secure browsers based on two main factors:
+In this section we will examine the best browsers based on two main factors:

-- Privacy – How much data is the browser itself collecting about you – and who is this data being shared with?
+- Privacy: How much data is the browser itself collecting about you and who is this data being shared with?
 How does the browser protect your privacy?

-Firefox is an excellent all-around browser for privacy and security.
-It offers strong privacy protection features, customization options, excellent security, and regular updates with an active development team.
-The newest version of Firefox – Firefox Quantum – is fast and light-weight with many customization options.
+Firefox is a great all-around browser for privacy and security.
+It offers strong privacy protection features, many customization options, excellent security, and regular updates with an active development team.
+The newest version of Firefox is fast and light-weight with many privacy customization options.

-Out of the box, Firefox is not the best for privacy, but it can be customized and hardened – as explained in the Firefox privacy guide.
+Out of the box, Firefox is not the best for privacy, but it can be customized and hardened, as explained in my Firefox privacy modifications guide.
 Be sure to disable telemetry in Firefox, which is a feature that will collect “technical and interaction data” and also “install and run studies” within your browser.
-However, there are recent reports suggesting that Mozilla is still collecting telemetry data, even when disabled.

-- Open source code that was also audited by a third party
+- Open source code that has been audited by a third party

 - Active development with frequent updates